Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Generalizations of Kida's formula

-\begin{proof} Recall the assumption that each of the primes $v\in S_p$ is assumed to be ramified in $\Kinf$.
-It follows that if $v'|v$ for $v\in S_p$, the extension $K_{\infty, v'}/K_v$ is \textit{deeply ramified} in the sense of Coates and Greenberg (see \cite[p.
-130]{CG96}).
-To prove the lemma, it suffices to show that $\ker \gamma_v$ is finite for each $v|p$.
-At each prime $v'\in v(\Kinf)$, choose a prime $w'$ of $\Linf$ such that $w'|v'$.
+\begin{proof} Recall that each of the primes $v\in S_p$ is assumed to be ramified in $\Kinf$.
+It follows that if $v'|v$ is a prime in $\Kinf$, the extension $K_{\infty, v'}/K_v$ is \textit{deeply ramified} in the sense of Coates--Greenberg (see \cite[p.~130]{CG96}).
+For each $v'\in v(\Kinf)$, choose a prime $w'$ of $\Linf$ such that $w'|v'$.
 We have the isomorphism